Times Of India

 For those who survived the blast, it was a scene of horror and shock.
 Sunny Singh, one of the employees at a shop in the underground Palika Bazar, ran out after hearing a deafening sound only to witness smoke billowing out and victims bleeding and shrieking in pain in the park. ‘‘Soon, I ran to rescue the victims,’’ he said.

-ing his namaaz in a mosque in A-block when the blast occurred. ‘‘The impact could be felt hundreds of metres away.
+Another eyewitness, Ashat Khan, had just finished offering his namaaz in a mosque in A-block when the blast occurred. ‘‘The impact could be felt hundreds of metres away.
 Within moments I rushed to Central Park only to find at least 30 people lying injured, some of them with very serious injuries,’’ Khan said.

 Within seconds, the happy sight of the park had turned into a scene of panic and chaos.
 As CP shut down shutters within minutes and Palika Bazaar was evacuated, people were seen running helter and skelter.
 Subhashni Chatterjee, who was rushing out like others, told Times City that death had just brushed past her. ‘‘I was at the Central Park when the blast happened.
 I had crossed the dustbin where the explosion took place, minutes before the blast.
 Just when I reached the Regal building I heard the loud noise,’’ she said with fear lurking in her eyes.